nirnirp/Useful-Scripts/README.md

 # Useful-scripts

-Welcome to the Useful-scripts repository!
-This repository is a collection of random and handy scripts that are designed to automate various tasks and make your life easier.
+A collection of handy scripts that are designed to automate various random tasks and make our life easier.